MarqMetrix/Samples/Instrument Communications/README.md

 3. Click "Ok".

+Then you can unzip the package to a location of your choice.

 Make sure to run the emulator as Administrator.
 Either by right-clicking the executable, and selecting "Run as Administrator"; or by running the emulator from an Administrator elevated prompt, like Command Prompt or Powershell.

 The emulator accepts the following arguments: